Fujifilm X-A5 vs X100F

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A5 and Fujifilm X100F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the X-A5 from Fujifilm.
+Both the X-A5 and the X100F have been discontinued, but can regularly be found used on eBay.
+The X100F was replaced by the Fujifilm X100V, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what is the bottom line?
 Is the Fujifilm X-A5 better than the Fujifilm X100F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.